Camping is a Canadian pastime

 - They have tent pads.

-- Facilities: flush toilets, showers, and potable water.
+- Facilities: flush toilets, showers, and clean water.

-- Open to RVs and tent trailers that do not need service hook-ups.
+- Open to RVs and tent trailers that do not need service facilities.

 - Pull-through campsites